BdcashProtocol/bdcash-vm/README.md

 # BDCash VM

-This repository describes the functioning of the BDCash Virtual Machine, the reasons for its creation and the implementation in the context of the IdaNodes that will allow you to create and execute "Smart Contracts" (software that are executed and that maintain a state within a decentralized network ) thus creating an indefinite number of new use cases.
+This repository describes the functioning of the BDCash Virtual Machine, the reasons for its creation and the implementation in the context of the NodeSH that will allow you to create and execute "Smart Contracts" (software that are executed and that maintain a state within a decentralized network ) thus creating an indefinite number of new use cases.

 ## Abstract